EricMorse/ECE434/hw03/ReadMe.md

 The two TMP101s will trigger an alert and display temperature during an alert when T_high or T_low are reached.

 ### Instructions
 Push finger against either TMP101 to heat them up and trigger an alert.
 Release finger to reduce temperature.
+A second alert will trigger when the temperature gets too low.

 ### Execution
-*hw03.py* takes two arguments.
+**hw03.py** takes two arguments.
 The first is T_low temperature setting.
 The second is T_high temperature setting.
 "./hw03.py 0x19 0x1a" will execute the code with 0x19 as T_low alert setting and 0x1a as T_high alert.

-*readi2c.py* reads the temperatures in python and does not take arguments.
+**readi2c.py** reads the temperatures in python and does not take arguments.

-*readi2c.sh* reads the temperatures in shell and does not take arguments.
+**readi2c.sh** reads the temperatures in shell and does not take arguments.

 # Homework 3: Etch A Sketch